Natural Non Toxic Control of Fleas

 Many flea traps have been devised and they will catch fleas.
 Typically a sticky sheet or a soapy dish of water is placed below a light.
 The flea is attracted to the light and heat, jumps up and lands in the water or sticky sheet and dies.
-This is a method which can work to reduce the number of adults around but will not work on larva or eggs. it's an excellent way of figuring out if you have a lot of fleas around though.
+This is a method which can work to reduce the number of adults around but will not work on larva or eggs.
+It's an excellent way of figuring out if you have a lot of fleas around and where they are though.

 Here is a commercial version of flea traps: Victor M230 Ultimate Flea Trap (Pack of 2, Multy)

 If you can convince your cat, bathing can be effective.
 It is sometimes possible to drown fleas if in the bath long enough.
 The flea will tend to run up to the head which is out of the water.
 They can be picked off with a flea comb.
 A mild shampoo helps but beware of strong anti flea shampoos.
 They can be quite toxic.
 If you make a ring of suds around the cat's neck, it will help stop fleas from fleeing up the drier head.

 There is some suggestion that vinegar is somethings fleas don't like so adding some to the bathwater might help.
 Rinse after and don't get it in the cats eyes.
 Don't use a strong solution.

 Some natural products will kill fleas

 Pyrethrins are potent insecticide acting as neurotoxins.
 At sub toxic level they act as insect repellant.
 They are non persistant because they biodegrade on exposure to light and oxygen.
 This helps prevent build up in the environment where it is used.
 It has a long history of use having been available for over 100 years.